 Public spaces are first and foremost spaces of coexistence, cohesion and a meeting point for different social groups and citizens in general.
 Well-designed and inclusive public spaces can match the needs of their everyday and one-time users and promote social inclusion, integration and participation.
 Local authorities need to assess the potential vulnerabilities of urban public spaces linked to the emergence of conflict, insecurity or negative use of these urban areas.
 Mitigating such vulnerabilities requires an integrated approach that fosters the integration of minorities and vulnerable communities.

 Terrorism and extremist violence are a significant security threat to European countries.
 Tackling radicalisation at the local level requires assessing of its causes and risk factors as well as analysing local threats and potential vulnerabilities within communities.
 In order to prevent local radicalisation processes that lead to violent extremism, local authorities need to foster social inclusion, youth participation and dialogue.
 Therefore, a comprehensive local strategy to tackle radicalisation engages multiple local stakeholders, agencies and representatives of local communities.

-These focus areas will also be examined in the light of four cross-thematic issues: governance and diversification of actors, cyber/tech, gender approaches and transnationalisation and cross border issues
+These focus areas will also be examined in the light of four cross-thematic issues: governance and diversification of actors, technological change, gender, transnational & cross-border issues